Failedex/Phobos/README.md

 ## Installation

 > [!WARNING]
 > These dotfiles are untested and may not work on other devices.
-There are also some bugs that I can't be bothered fixing, so they are kinda there.
 > It's safer to use this as a reference.

 1. Clone the repo under `~/.config/eww/phobos`